-Homework assignments must be submitted at the beginning of the lecture on the date they are due.
-No late assignments will be accepted without a valid reason and appropriate documentation (see below).
-Otherwise, a mark of zero will be given when assignments are not handed in, or not handed in on time.
+Homework assignments must be submitted at the beginning of the lecture on the date they are due unless you have a valid reason and appropriate documentation (see below).
+A mark of zero will be given when assignments are not handed in, or not handed in on time.
 You must turn in a hard copy.
 Please do not send homework by fax or email; it will not be accepted.
 If you know you will be unable to attend the lecture, you may turn in your homework before the lecture.
 You should leave work in the main office SS820 in Linguistics Department.